jackcjeep/jackcjeep/README.md

 - Advanced topics in network security and game development

 ## 🎮 Projects
-- **Capstone Project**: Implementing a website similar to framed.com where users guess a movie based on given frames.
-- **Custom Baseball League**: World-building a custom baseball league with unique team histories and cultural references.
 - **Wireless Network Security**: WPA2 Cracking and Countermeasures project, including performance metrics and WPA3 coverage.

 ## 🚀 Future Goals